ucsb-cs184-f24/team07-LayItOut/team/sprint01/sec02.md

 Palvi completed HW01 - HelloWorld App.

 Everyone is getting started on the Sec02 (Part 1) assignment.
+We completed Sec02 (Part 1) during the section.